thecredibleway/thecredibleway-com/docs/faq/questions/how-can-christianity-be-the-only-true-religion.md

 inclusivity.
 People are left to wonder - how do we decide which path to follow?
 How can one religion, Christianity, be the *only true religion* amidst so many competing beliefs?

-The answer begins with examining the nature of faith, the credibility of Christianity, and how it stands apart from other religious systems.
+The answer begins with examining the nature of faith, the credibility of Christianity and how it stands apart from other religious systems.
 It requires looking not just at philosophy but also at historical evidence and the unique claims made by Jesus Christ.
 Let's explore how Christianity can be considered the only true religion in light of evidence, reason and